Aru23-prog/cryptonite_taskphase_arunima/module 2/explicit relative paths.md

     pwn.college{o_YxicQiyqP_ar27iqHpULyOcJ4.dBTN1QDLwgzN0czW}
     hacker@paths~explicit-relative-paths-from-:/$

-## In current directory one of the identical relative paths contained the flag
+## In Linux,. refers to current directory and .. refers to parent directory.
+In current directory one of the identical relative paths contained the flag